odoo/owl/doc/learning/tutorial_todoapp.md

 ```

 Notice that the `onDelete` prop is defined with a `.bind` suffix: this is a special
-suffix that make sure the function callback is bound to the component.
+suffix that makes sure the function callback is bound to the component.

 ## 10. Using a store